-- Preheat oven to 375 degrees.
-Line a muffin pan with paper cupcake liners.
+- Preheat oven to 375 degrees F. Line a muffin pan with paper cupcake liners.

 - Fill each muffin cup about two thirds full with batter.

-- Bake for about 20-25 minutes, until cupcakes have risen and are golden brown.
+- Bake at 375 degrees F for about 20-22 minutes, until cupcakes have risen and are golden brown.

-- Let fully cool on cooling rack before frosting.
+- Let the cupcakes fully cool before frosting them.

-- Make the frosting: Whip the vegan buttery spread on medium speed.
-Add the powdered sugar and one tablespoon of non-dairy milk and continue to blend together.
-If the frosting is too thick, add a little more milk until the desired thickness is reached.
+- Whip the vegan buttery spread on medium speed.
+Add half of the powdered sugar and one tablespoon of water and continue to mix together.

 - Add the rest of the powdered sugar and the cinnamon and mix on low speed.
 Add a bit more water as needed until the frosting reaches the consistency you desire.